 I felt like a total badass in this outfit — largely in part to these stunning snakeskin western boots, which I used as the anchor piece to build this look around!
 They’ve been on repeat since autumn (when I first dabbled in the snakeskin trend) and I find them surprisingly versatile — when you break it down, this print is actually a neutral (as it’s comprised of shades of camel, grey and black!).
 While snakeskin wasn’t a print a gravitated towards as first, I think it’s so important to push yourself outside of your comfort zone and try something new.
 You may just find a new favourite!

 As I explained with my Teddy Texture outfit, I love to utilize cropped denim with unique hems to help call attention to my shoes.
-While my snakeskin ankle boots certainly command attention, pairing them up with a pair of stem-hem jeans (I actually DIYed them — following the same principles outlined in this post and I’m worn them here!) really draws your eye to my shoe, especially when the rest of this look is so neutral.
+While my snakeskin ankle boots certainly command attention, pairing them up with a pair of stem-hem jeans (I actually DIYed them — following the same principles outlined in this post) really draws your eye to my shoe, especially when the rest of this look is so neutral.

 Because it was a balmy 5°C on the day we shot this look, I opted to layer the black version of my beloved H&M sweater underneath a simple camel blazer with a slightly boxy fit.
 I love layering sweaters underneath my blazers during transitional or mild winter weather and find this combination to be perfectly insulating yet lightweight.
 To tie it all together, I threw on a flat-brimmed hat, layered on my signature jewellery and accessorized with a bronze and black cross-body bag to unify this neutral look.
 A pair of round black sunnies with a matte, black frame add an air of mystery to this modern western ensemble!